Some API requests require authorization. There are two options to authorize yourself: the session ID and the API key.

 To get your API key, perform the following steps:

-Log into the IXM Platform as an administrator.
+Log into IXM One as an administrator.

 Go to Administration > Permissions.